franciellevargas/HausaHate/README.md

 </div>
 </br>

-What the following are the list of collaborators and authors this project:
+What the following is the list of collaborators and authors this project:

 </br>